Effective Date – July 1st 2021

 Any violation of local traffic laws, including parking fines, resulting in a penalty or fee are the responsibility of the employee and are prohibited from reimbursement.

 The company’s class of service for train travel is second class or lower.
-First class train tickets may be booked if the cost of a First Class ticket is within €50 of a second class ticket.
+First class train tickets may be booked if the cost of a first-class ticket is within €50 of a second-class ticket, round trip.

 Meals While Traveling, Per Diem, and Employee Entertainment